MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 **HTML 5 Rendering Engine:** A new  HTML5 rendering engine that targets modern web "full" standards mode and modern browsers.
 The new rendering engine no longer relies on quirks mode used by a few older browsers.

-For more information on browser support, see [Browser Support for Reporting Services and Power View](../reporting-services/browser-support-for-reporting-services-and-power-view.md).
+For more information on browser support, see [Browser Support for Reporting Services](../reporting-services/browser-support-for-reporting-services-and-power-view.md).

 **Modern paginated reports:** Design beautifully modern paginated reports with new, modern styles for charts, gauges, maps, and other data visualizations.